 - Ways to Save Money on Wedding Cakes in Nigeria

 8. Forget About Doing Wedding Souvenirs

-10. Trim Down Your Guests’ Invitation List to Match Your Pocket
+10. Trim Down the Number of Invited Guests to Match Your Pocket

-- No-Guess Formula to Figure Out How Many Guests You Need (Based on Your Wedding Budget)
+- Who should you invite and who should you not invite?
+Use our No-Guess Formula to Figure Out How Many Guests You Need (Based on Your Wedding Budget)

 - How to Plan a Wow Wedding Reception (on Your Own)